GuillemFo/Minishell/Infor/readme.md

 So, need to add the filter for numbers on env only if the first char is number,
 $NONEXISTANT wont work if alone or before an existant env.

+Expansor, line 80. preparing to filter ? but im missing the env or var where i should pull the info from.

+Env_1, preparing to set shell level or increase it if exists.
+Taking care for a possible situation where is the first var of the env list and also if it wont exist.